deneha/azure-guidance/best-practices-api-implementation.md

 ## Considerations for testing a web API
 A web API should be tested as thoroughly as any other piece of software.
 You should consider creating unit tests to validate the functionality of each operation, as you would with any other type of application.
 For more information, see the page [Verifying Code by Using Unit Tests](https://msdn.microsoft.com/library/dd264975.aspx) on the Microsoft website.

-> **Note**: The sample web API available with this guidance includes a test project that shows how to perform unit testing over selected operations.
+> [AZURE.NOTE] The sample web API available with this guidance includes a test project that shows how to perform unit testing over selected operations.

 The nature of a web API brings its own additional requirements to verify that it operates correctly.
 You should pay particular attention to the following aspects: